Luca Zuffi

-Luca Zuffi (born 27 March 1990) is a Swiss footballer who plays as midfielder for FC Sion.
+Luca Zuffi (born 27 March 1990) is a Swiss professional footballer who plays as midfielder for Winterthur.

 Club career

 Winterthur

 Luca Zuffi is the son of Dario Zuffi.
 Born in Winterthur, he started playing football at FC Oberwil, as his father was playing for FC Basel at that time.
 In the summer of 1998 Dario Zuffi transferred back to his home club and the family moved home to Winterthur.
 Therefore, Luca continued his youth football with FC Winterthur.
 During the 2006–07 Challenge League season he played his debut in their first team.
 In the following season became a regular player, scoring four goals in 18 appearances.

 Thun

 At the beginning of the 2012–13 Super League season Winterthur loaned Zuffi out to Thun.
 Because he played in 26 of their 36 league games and because they qualified to play in the 2013–14 UEFA Europa League Thun took the option and transferred Zuffi definitively to the club.
 Thun advanced to the group stage in which Zuffi played in all six games.